MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 1. In the "Azure Container service settings" blade, set **Agent count** to **2**, **Master count** to **1**, and enter a DNS name in the **DNS prefix** box.
 (The DNS name doesn't have to be unique across Azure, but it does have to be unique to a data center.)
 Then click **OK**.

 	> When you create an Azure Container Service, one or more master VMs are created to orchestrate the workload.
 In addition, an [Azure Virtual Machine Scale Set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machine-scale-sets-overview/) is created to provide VMs for the "agents," or VMs that the master VMs delegate work to.
 Docker container instances are hosted in the agent VMs.
 By default, Azure uses a standard D2 virtual machine for each agent.
 These are dual-core machines with 7 GB of RAM.
 Agent VMs are created as needed to handle the workload.
-In this example, there will be one master VM and up to two agent VMs, regardless of the number of Docker container instances.
+In this example, there will be one master VM and up to two agent VMs.

 	![Service settings](Images/docker-acs-service-settings.png)